|7x10 paperback 412 pages 2 books in

 first knowing God, then making ourselves open to hearing what he has to say to us on a daily basis.

 The Bible says that God is the same, yesterday, today and tomorrow; or in other words, He does not change.
-If He desired to speak and reveal
+If He desired to speak and

-and what he is speaking to us?
+understand how and what he is speaking to us?

 This book answers that question.
-In the 1st part of my book I have laid out the Biblical basis for God to speak to us today, principles that may be
+In the 1st part of my book I have laid out the Biblical basis for God to speak to us today, principles that may

-as how to remedy them.
+well as how to remedy them.
 I cite Biblical examples that illustrate the positive and negative of each of these hindrances and principles.

 The 2nd part of my book is a 52-chapter devotional section, one for each week of the year, highlighting one specific topic, such as praying with

 expectancy, faith, values, service, priorities, prosperity, wisdom and many more.
-In each chapter I describe an anecdote from my own experience
+In each chapter I describe an anecdote from my own

-verses related to that topic that may be used as a daily devotional for each of these weeks.
+scripture verses related to that topic that may be used as a daily devotional for each of these weeks.

 I have included the Foreword and Table of Contents here so you may get an overview of the book.